Boris-Barboris/dsubs/arch/Roadmap.rst

 	+ use viewport to force element boundaries and provide guaranteed overlap protection.
 May be expensive on OpenGL side.
 Benefits only labels and buttons, probably not worth it.
 Obligatory for text box.
+		Implemented by patching sfml and using opengl scissors.
 	+ Control content cannot dictate control size, because such scheme always backfires (HTML is a good example).
 	+ input focus handling, capturing.